openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/14_ambients.rst

         identifier (':' type)? initializer
         ;

-The initializer expression for an ambinet constant must be a numeric or a string literal.
+The initializer expression for an ambient constant must be a numeric or a string literal.

 .. index::